-At St Mary’s, our English program provides the opportunity for all children to develop their capacity and extend their ability in reading, writing, speaking and listening.
-Our aim is to create confident, imaginative and critical thinking communicators, who enjoy the pleasures of reading and writing.
+At St Mary’s, our English program provides the opportunity for all students to develop their capacity and extend their ability in reading, writing, speaking and listening.
+Our aim is to create imaginative thinkers, confident communicators and informed citizens, who enjoy the pleasures of reading and writing.

 Teachers use ongoing assessment data to make informed decisions about the needs of students.
 As a result, explicit teaching targets the area of need for individual students and they are guided in the areas in which they need to improve.